 - synchronize all the tests with the latest definitions of scenarios,

-- delete the test run,
+- add scenarios to the current test run,

 - archive the test run,

 - automate the test run,

 If the test run contains many execution cycles, you can see the history by clicking on the ‘Executions history’ tab: